ddemirci/EverybodyCodes/README.md

 # EverybodyCodes
 The solution contains five projects. .NET 6 was used.
+The second and the third parts are completed in the requested timebox.

 # To start the application
 1) EverybodyCodes.WebAPI and EverybodyCodes.WebApp should be started respectively.
 WebAPI project initalizes an in-memory database that is filled from **EverybodyCodes/EverybodyCodes.WebAPI/DataSource/cameras-defb.csv**